Brain fog uncovered 😵💫 : Why you can't think straight (and what actually helps)

 "Should I be screened for sleep apnea, thyroid issues, or deficiencies?"

-🎯 Now, what to expect (Be Realistic)
+🎯 Now, what to expect (please be realistic)

 ⏰ Changes take weeks to months, not days